fgardt/factorio-spritter/README.md

           Set when this is considered a high resolution texture --no-crop
-          Set when the sprites should not be cropped
+          Set when the sprites should not be cropped -s, --scale <SCALE>
+          Set a scaling factor to rescale the used sprites by.
+          Values < 1.0 will shrink the sprites.
+Values > 1.0 will enlarge them. [default: 1]
+      --scale-filter <SCALE_FILTER>
+          The scaling filter to use when scaling sprites [default: catmull-rom] [possible values: nearest, triangle, catmull-rom, gaussian, lanczos3]
 ```

 ### Icon